craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Holyl'nds/Littetavarse.md

 	- The terrain here is muddy and rough, rolling even.
 A large pit has been contained by a rusting iron framework of beams and short walls.
 Atop the framework, a cylinder bearing the symbol of the Church of White Flame.
 	- The area around the pit will occasionally shift and rumble to reveal portions of 'bog iron'.
 #### A6.
 Necro-garden
-	- In the transition from forest to plains, a mound of grey flora hides an enscripted circle of infernal intent.
+	- In the transition from forest to plains, a mound of grey flora hides an enscripted circle of malintent.
 Low-level creatures who are dead or die here are resurrected as Fallen of Minyostalma after 6 hours.
 #### B1.
 Rock Flower
 	- A small formation of overgrown rocks on the ground make the shape of a sunflower.
 The center of the flower can be reached through into the ground, where a small pocket of warm yellow sand rests.
 #### B2.
 Ancient Sentinel